Information for New Businesses

 "Any person doing business in Miami-Dade County must obtain a Miami-Dade County Local Business Tax Receipt.
 Businesses also need to obtain a city Business Tax Receipt from the municipality where the business is located.
 The Local Business Tax is imposed for the privilege of doing business in Miami-Dade County.
 Persons who provide merchandise, entertainment, or services to the public, even if only a one-person company or home-based business, must obtain a Local Business Tax Receipt before starting to operate."

-The application form and other information are available online at the Miami-Dade County website.
+The application form and other information are available online at the Miami-Dade County website's Local Business Tax webpage.
 County Receipts also are issued for one year beginning October 1 and expire on September 30 of each year.